IbrahimAkhriev/Helm-project/README.md

 6) Create an Ingress resource for your personal domain and configure it to use the nginx ingress controller and the obtained certificate

-7) Create a PV (Persistent Volume) for the PostgreSQL database in the manifest from the fourth project.
+7) Create a PV (Persistent Volume) for the PostgreSQL database in the manifest from the tenth project.

 8) Run the application described in the manifest.